-This set of Chemistry Aptitude Test for Class 12 focuses on “Carboxylic Acids Chemical Reactions – 3”.
+This set of Class 12 Chemistry Chapter 12 Multiple Choice Questions & Answers (MCQs) focuses on “Carboxylic Acids Chemical Reactions – 3”.

 1. Ammonium acetate on removal of ______ forms acetamide.